kwatch/benry-ruby/benry-cmdapp/README.md

 Options:
-  -h, --help         : print help message (of action if specified) -l, --list         : list actions
+  -h, --help         : print help message (of action if specified) -l, --list         : list actions and aliases
   -a, --all          : list hidden actions/options, too

 Actions: